cheap-glitch/vue-cli-plugin-sitemap/README.md

 ### Global options
-All the  global options are  optional and can  be omitted, except  for `baseURL` that must be provided for route-based sitemaps:
+All the  global options are  optional and can  be omitted, except  for `baseURL` that must be provided for route-based sitemaps.

 ```javascript
 sitemap: {